The Real St. Nicholas

 As the legend of St, Nicholas grew in Europe, it was inevitable that his legend would come to the land of opportunity, the United States.
 Over time, with the creative genius of men such as Clement Moore, Washington Irving, Thomas Nast, Norman Rockwell, Haddon Sundblom, and many actors in Hollywood, St. Nicholas took the persona of the Santa Claus we know today.
 Although he has changed in appearance, the Christian ideals of St. Nicholas: peace, love, joy, and benevolence are alive today in Santa Claus.

-When children and adults visit Santa Claus, I believe it is my responsibility to carry forth the faith and Christian ideals that St Nicholas exhibited.
+When children and adults visit with Black Hills Santa, I believe it is my responsibility to carry forth the faith and Christian ideals that St Nicholas exhibited.
 Jesus said, “How blessed are those who mourn for they will be comforted”(Matt 5:4); “How blessed are those who show mercy…”(Matt 5:7); “Let the children come to me, don’t stop them, for the Kingdom of Heaven belongs to such as these”(Matt 19:14).
-If someone is in need of prayer or spiritual guidance, please let me know.
+If someone is in need of prayer or spiritual guidance, please let me know and I will assist.